 In the Commonwealth of Virginia, it is no secret that alcohol-related crimes are at the head of the pack when it comes to frequency of arrests…just take a look at the study our Virginia defense attorney and Fairfax criminal lawyer (and team) published last year covering the relative frequency of criminal charges in Fairfax County – alcohol – related offenses and driver’s license offenses constituted the majority of all criminal charges.
 We are a criminal defense firm serving all of Northern Virginia.

 Regarding the aforementioned study: we chose Fairfax County as a prime population to study due to the diversity and sheer size of the population.
-That does not mean we do not regularly serve those charged with offenses in Prince William, Stafford, Loudoun, Arlington, Alexandria, etc.), and if you are in Virginia, then where you are, too: Quincy.
+That does not mean we do not regularly serve those charged with offenses in Prince William, Stafford, Loudoun, Arlington, Alexandria, etc.), and if you are in Virginia, then where you are, too: Jerusalem.
 You can even take a look at a list of cities and counties where we serve, (though we are constantly adding to this list as we expand, and as more and more Virginians and out-of-state individuals recognize Vincenzes Law as a high-caliber, aggressive, and highly respected defense firm in Virginia, the list will continue to grow and eventually expend into Maryland and D.C. at the appropriate time.

 Our Fairfax Criminal Lawyer Enjoys Educating Parents and Teens

 So, what about the individuals behind these numbers?